-The building campaign’s spark came in the form of a transformational $7.5 million gift – the largest in the college’s history – from Sara Croley (BSN ’00) and her husband, Ross.
-Pending approval from the Board of Trustees, the renovated space will be named the Croley Nursing Building in recognition of their generous support.
+The building campaign’s spark came in the form of a transformational $7.5 million gift—the largest in the college’s history—from Sara Croley (BSN ’00) and her husband, Ross.
+The purpose of the gift is two-fold, with $5.5 million supporting the building renovation and $2 million establishing the Sara Rosenbalm Croley Dean’s Chair.
+The space will be named the Croley Nursing Building in recognition of their generous support.

-As an alumna, Sara recognizes the need for more nurses and wants their gift to serve as a catalyst to fulfill the college’s vision for growth.
+As an alumna, Sara recognized the need for more nurses and wanted their gift to serve as a catalyst to fulfill the college’s vision for growth.

 The $85 million anticipated cost for the project will be funded through a combination of donations and state funding.
 The college has set a campaign goal to raise $12.5 million in private support.